graphaware/neo4j-changefeed/README.md

 ### Server Mode

 When using Neo4j in the <a href="http://docs.neo4j.org/chunked/stable/server-installation.html" target="_blank">standalone server</a> mode,
-you will need the <a href="https://github.com/graphaware/neo4j-framework" target="_blank">GraphAware Neo4j Framework</a> and GraphAware Neo4j Changefeed .jar files (both of which you can <a href="http://graphaware.com/downloads/" target="_blank">download here</a>) dropped
+you will need the <a href="https://github.com/graphaware/neo4j-framework" target="_blank">GraphAware Neo4j Framework</a> and GraphAware Neo4j ChangeFeed .jar files (both of which you can <a href="http://graphaware.com/downloads/" target="_blank">download here</a>) dropped
 into the `plugins` directory of your Neo4j installation.

-Edit neo4j.properties to register the ChangeFeed module:

-com.graphaware.runtime.enabled=true
-com.graphaware.module.CFM.1=com.graphaware.module.changefeed.ChangeFeedModuleBootstrapper
-com.graphaware.module.CFM.maxChanges=100

-com.graphaware.module.CFM.maxChanges limits the total number of changes tracked.
-The default is 100.
-Note that for efficiency, the total number of changes at any given point may be 10 more than the maxChanges set but will eventually constrain the size to 100.
+After a change in neo4.properties (described later) and Neo4j restart, you will be able to use the REST APIs of the ChangeFeed.

 ### Embedded Mode / Java Development